-- Detection of the species within the proposed offset area, either located within or to a lesser extent, detecting the species within the broader area (connecting habitat) - Being within a state recognised ecological corridor, koala population establishment/ detection would have broader positive impacts at the landscape and regional-scale for the species.
+- Increased detections of the species throughout the proposed offset area - Being within a state recognised ecological corridor, increased koala population throughout the site would have broader positive impacts at the landscape and regional-scale for the species.
 This would result in an increased score for role/ importance of species population, notably scoring metrics for key source for population breeding and key source for population dispersal sub-attributes.